Full Time: 2 years

 , Part Time: 4 years

-This course equips you with the skills and expertise required to excel in this professional field.
+The Master of Professional Accounting equips you with the skills and expertise required to excel in the professional field of accounting.
 Graduates of the course will have a thorough foundation in the traditional disciplines underpinning the accounting profession.

 Throughout the course, you will become proficient in integrating advanced theoretical and technical accounting and related knowledge.
 This includes auditing and assurance, finance, economics, quantitative methods, information systems, taxation law, and business and corporations law.

 In addition, you will develop an understanding of research methods and a selection of advanced taxation law and practice, advanced business and corporations law, corporate governance and management.

 Our Master of Professional Accounting is accredited by industry professional bodies, including Certified Practising Accountants (CPA) Australia, Chartered Accountants Australia and New Zealand, Institute of Certified Management Accountants (ICMA) and the Institute of Public Accountants (IPA).